Private Service, Obstetric and Gynaecology

 Anglesea Gynaecology understands that an intimate examination ‘down there’ can be nerve-wracking for many women, so every patient is chaperoned by a female staff member for that extra bit of reassurance.
 We’re a very busy and popular practice with a great team of experienced doctors and diligent staff.
 We try to be as friendly as possible, whilst providing a very professional service.

-If you feel a bit embarrassed about going to see your GP, Anglesea Gynaecology also offers cervical smear tests.
+If you feel a bit embarrassed about going to see your GP, Anglesea Gynaecology also offers cervical smear tests and general gynaecological checks.

 Most of our patients are referred by GPs, but we do take self-referrals if someone is feeling quite concerned about a possible gynaecological matter.